microsoft/openjdk-proposals/ergonomics_profiles/readme.md

     String getJvmErgonomicsProfile()

-The value may also be obtained through the `MBeanServerConnection.getAttribute` method to allow the backporting of this feature to older versions of OpenJDK:
+The value may also be obtained through the `MBeanServerConnection.getAttribute` method, with name `JvmErgonomicsProfile`, to allow the backporting of this feature to older versions of OpenJDK:

 ```java
 MBeanServerConnection mbs = ...